ekapolc/nlp_2019/gcloud/4machine_setup.md

 ### Configuring Jupyter Notebook ###
 The following instructions are excerpts from [this page](https://haroldsoh.com/2016/04/28/set-up-anaconda-ipython-tensorflow-julia-on-a-google-compute-engine-vm/) that has more detailed instructions.

 The Jupyter configuration file `jupyter_notebook_config.py` is the default config file, jupyter uses when starting.
-We will create one by (assuming you are login as ekapolc and already activate the virtualenv)
+We will create one by (assuming you are login as burin and already activate the virtualenv)

 ```
 rm ~/.jupyter/jupyter_notebook_config.py
 jupyter notebook --generate-config
 ```

-Using your favorite editor (vim, emacs etc...) add the following lines to the config file, (e.g.: /home/ekapolc/.jupyter/jupyter_notebook_config.py):
+Using your favorite editor (vim, emacs etc...) add the following lines to the config file, (e.g.: /home/burin/.jupyter/jupyter_notebook_config.py):

 ```
 c = get_config()